Immigration to Greece: Female migrants

 There is a great degree of job segregation by sex for migrants in Greece, with mostly migrant women filling the domestic roles left by Greek women.
-Women from the Philippines, Albania, and Eastern Europe dominate migrant domestic work in Greece and indeed make up the majority of immigrants from those countries—76% of Bulgarian immigrants, 70% of Albanians, 76% of Romanian, 85% of Poles, and 80% of Filipino immigrants to Greece are female.
+Women from the Philippines, Albania, and Georgia dominate migrant domestic work in Greece and indeed make up the majority of immigrants from those countries—76% of Bulgarian immigrants, 70% of Albanians, 76% of Romanian, 85% of Poles, and 80% of Filipino immigrants to Greece are female.
 Greece has the highest female migration rate in Europe.
-Women from more developed countries tend to work in tourism and office work, while those from Asia, African, and former Soviet bloc countries are predominantly employed in the household for domestic work, or as caregivers in medical centers.
 Filipino women are primarily employed as maids in families, while Albanian women are confined to domestic or cleaning roles.

 While the majority of all female migrants are economic immigrants looking for good jobs that earn them a much higher salary than they can find in their homeland, female migrants, particularly undocumented ones, are vulnerable to exploitation and abuse.
 The Greek legal system offers very little protection to domestic workers and in some cases may actually increase their insecurity and vulnerability.
 Additionally, instances of sex trafficking are increasingly on the rise, with estimates citing that over 20,000 migrant women are trafficked into Greece every year for the purposes of sex work.